mblstamps/stamps2018/CoC.md

 ## STAMPS Code of Conduct

 All STAMPS attendees are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all attendees to help ensuring a safe environment for everybody.
-Additional the Marine Biological Laboratory expects [respect and responsibility](http://www.mbl.edu/hr/files/2013/12/2017-MBL-Respect-and-Responsiblity-Flyer.pdf)has a formal [Code of Conduct](http://www.mbl.edu/policies/code-of-conduct/).
+Additionally the Marine Biological Laboratory expects [respect and responsibility](http://www.mbl.edu/hr/files/2013/12/2017-MBL-Respect-and-Responsiblity-Flyer.pdf) and has a formal [Code of Conduct](http://www.mbl.edu/policies/code-of-conduct/).

 ### The Quick Version
 STAMPS events are neither a dating scene nor an intellectual contest.